 For more information, read our guide about debt statute of limitations.

-How to stop Common Collection Agency from calling
+How to stop calls from Common Collection Agency

 How to file a complaint about Common Collection Agency

-If Common Collection Agency doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that Common Collection Agency is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.